YCAyca/YCA_VG_AlexeyAB_darknet/README.md

 # YCA_VG_AlexeyAB_darknet

+# Dependencies

+Its better to have same versions explained below:

+Opencv 3.2
+Cudnn 7.6.5
+Cuda 10.2

 This a repo forked from VG_AlexeyAB_darknet(https://github.com/vincentgong7/VG_AlexeyAB_darknet) which is forked from AlexeyAB_darknet(https://github.com/AlexeyAB/darknet) with more features on YOLO batch/test detector.
 You can download and build the solution after arranging below paths in Visual Studio or do the equivalent steps if you will use another system.

 Linker -> General -> Additional Library Dependencies <br>